FlowFuse/website/src/webinars/2023/getting-started-nodered-dashboard.md

 <!--more-->

-In this webinar, Rob Marcer will take you through the steps of how to get started with the Node-RED dashboard.
+In this webinar, Rob Marcer will take you through the steps of how to get started with the Node-RED Dashboard.

 Attendees of the webinar will learn the basic concepts and the steps to getting started to creating a live interactive dashboard.
 The webinar will feature live demonstrations and sample code that can be used by all attendees.